 Value (Ontario Reg.
-9.06) Assessment: 2444 Old d Bronte Road The property has design value or physical value because it, No, the property is a typic i. is a rare, unique, representative or early example of a style, type, expression, material or construction method, of a bungalow of its time. ii. displays a high degree of craftsmanship or artistic merit, or iii. demonstrates a high degree of technical or scientific achievement.
-The property has historical value or associative value because it, No, the property does not historical or associative v. i. has direct associations with a theme, event, belief, person, alue. activity, organization or institution that is significant to a community, ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture, or iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community.

-i. is important in defining, maintaining or supporting the character of an area, ii. is physically, functionally, visually or historically linked to its surroundings, or
+9.06) Assessment: 2444 Old Bronte Road The property has design value or physical value because it, No, the property is a typical example i. is a rare, unique, representative or early example of a style, type, expression, material or construction method, of a bungalow of its time. ii. displays a high degree of craftsmanship or artistic merit, or iii. demonstrates a high degree of technical or scientific achievement. $\label{eq:constraint} The \ property has historical value or associative value because it,$ No, the property does not have a i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community, historical or associative value. ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture, or iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community.
+The property has contextual value because it, No, the property does not i. is important in defining, maintaining or supporting the character of an area, have contextual value. ii. is physically, functionally, visually or historically linked to its surroundings, or iii. is a landmark.